 Chemotherapy can be given before surgery (neoadjuvant chemotherapy) to help shrink a tumor so that it can be more easily removed.
 Chemotherapy is also used after surgery (adjuvant chemotherapy) to kill any cancer cells that might remain in the body.
 Chemotherapy is often combined with radiation therapy.
 Chemotherapy may be used alone in people with advanced stomach cancer to help relieve signs and symptoms.

-Targeted therapy uses drugs that attack specific abnormalities within cancer cells.
+Targeted therapy uses drugs that attack specific abnormalities within cancer cells or that direct your immune system to kill cancer cells (immunotherapy).
 Targeted drugs used to treat stomach cancer include: